 Bonham, E., Fowler, N.C., Pearson, G., Shade, K., & Shelton, D. (2014).
 Position paper: Meeting the mental health needs of youth in juvenile justice.
 International Society of Psychiatric-Mental Health Nurses: Washington, D.C.

 Shade, K., Kools, S., Pinderhughes, H., & Weiss, S. J. (2012).
 Adolescent fathers in the justice system: Hoping for a boy and making him a man.
 Qualitative Health Research, 23(4), 435-449. doi: 10.1177/1049732312470520

 Shade, K., Kools, S., Pinderhughes, H. & Weiss, S.J.
 (2012) Choosing fatherhood: How teens in the justice system embrace or reject a father identity.
 Journal of Community Health Nursing,29, 1-15. doi: 10.1080/07370016.2012.670573

 Shade, K., Kools, S., Weiss, S.J. & Pinderhughes, H. (2011) A conceptual model of incarcerated adolescent fatherhood: Adolescent identity development and the concept of intersectionality.
 Journal of Child and Adolescent Psychiatric Nursing, 24, 98-104. doi: 10.1111/j.1744-6171.2011.00274.x

-Association of Community Health Nurse Educators, Sigma Theta Tau and the International Association of Forensic Nurses.
+Dr. Shade is a member of the International Association of Psychiatric-Mental Health Nursing, Sigma Theta Tau International, and the International Association of Forensic Nurses.